-Often you will have to alter prop oppies or do and me - dome .
-Development of thinking skills This is an example of a difficult
+Often you will have to alter pronu Development of thinking skills

+poppies or do and me - dome.
+This is an example of a difficult

+Find ten compour d words from t compound word puzzle that we use.

 once.)
-Write out the words you spellings if you don't know them compound word puzzle that we use.
-Because CEM Verbal Reasoning can change at any time we also include anagram and crossword puzzles using
+Write out spellings if you do Because CEM Verbal Reasoning can

+change at any time we also include

+anagram and crossword puzzles using

 pepper less words they have learnt.

-due These act as revision as well as developing thinking skills.
+du 0 These act as revision as well as

+du c developing thinking skills.

 prim off end

-ice mint rest
+ic e mint rest

+spring root

-spring rain root up
+rain up

-ate off
+ate • • • off

-ngn base
+night base

-1/ 2/ 3/ 4/
+17 27 2/ //

+3/4/

-5/ 6/ 7/ 8/
+5/ 7/ 8/

 9/ 10/